vojtechgadurek/LittleSharp/LittleSharp/README.md

 	.Construct(); // Returns SmartExpression<NoneType> holding expression tree returning 1
 ```
 ##### IfThenElse(condition, ifTrue, ifFalse)
-Works as normal if else statement.
-If condition is true, ifTrue is executed, if condition is false, ifFalse is executed.
+Works as a normal if-else statement.
+If the condition is true, ifTrue is executed, if the condition is false, ifFalse is executed.
 ```csharp
 var scope = new Scope();
 scope.DeclareVariable<int>(i, 0)